nylas/exchangelib/README.md

 # You can create, update and delete single items:
 from exchangelib.items import SEND_ONLY_TO_ALL, SEND_ONLY_TO_CHANGED
 item = CalendarItem(folder=account.calendar, subject='foo')
-item.save()  # This gives the item an 'item_id' and a 'changekey' value item.save(send_meeting_invitations=SEND_ONLY_TO_ALL)  # Send a meeting invitation to attendees
+item.save()  # This gives the item an 'id' and a 'changekey' value item.save(send_meeting_invitations=SEND_ONLY_TO_ALL)  # Send a meeting invitation to attendees
 # Update a field.
 All fields have a corresponding Python type that must be used.
 item.subject = 'bar'